 Esther in the Age of Rembrandt is an art exhibit that has brought much unexpected visibility to queen Esther—the heroine of the Purim story.
 This exhibit, created and toured collaboratively between the Jewish Museum in New York, the North Carolina Museum of Art, and the Isabella Stewart Gardner Museum, highlights the significant impact Esther had across the Christian art world, and how her heroism was portrayed in artworks across the rainaissance.

-The leading thinkers behind this acclaimed show are three strong women into their own rights, and are coming together at The Vilna to talk about the show, Esther, and what this all means.
+The leading thinkers behind this acclaimed show are coming together at The Vilna to talk about the show, Esther, and what this all means.

-Panel conversation betwen Diana Greenwald of the Isabella Stewart Gardner Museum, Michelle Harrell of the North Caroline Museum of Art, and Abigail Rapoport of The Jewish Museum, with facilitation from The Vilna's Manager Director of Strategy and Impact, Laura Mandel.
+Panel conversation betwen Diana Greenwald of the Isabella Stewart Gardner Museum, Michele Frederick of the North Caroline Museum of Art, and Abigail Rapoport of The Jewish Museum, with moderation from The Vilna's Managing Director of Strategy and Impact, Laura Mandel.

 Diana Greenwald